Aurora Teixeira de Castro: Early life and activism

-Aurora Teixeira de Castro e Gouveia was born in Porto, Portugal in 1891.
+Aurora Teixeira de Castro was born in Porto, Portugal in 1891.
 She studied at the University of Coimbra, where she graduated in Law in 1916.
 As a member of the Conselho Nacional das Mulheres Portuguesas, she played a major role in one of its early conferences, on the theme of “The legal situation of women in Portugal”, making four separate presentations.
 These were titled: (1) "The equivalence of the sexes and the equality of the rights and duties of men and women"; (2) "Disadvantage faced by women until the democracy that followed the arrival of the Republic"; (3) "On the concessions that the Republic's legislation made to women" and, (4) "Demands that can be achieved for the perfect equality of the rights of the two sexes".
 In these presentations she contrasted the roles that women could then play in society, such as holding professional positions, with the fact that they still could not vote nor have the right to keep their salary for themselves if married.